🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think! But read this in it’s entirety, it’s very important.

 2. Samples of Student Work that show growth

 Save a few examples that show your child's learning across the year.
-I love things that show GROWTH.
-Think about saving things from the beginning, middle, and end that show growth in each subject that you worked on.
+Think about saving things from the beginning, middle, and end of your homeschool year that show growth in each subject that you worked on.
+Saving samples also isn’t just a compliance step — it’s a simple but powerful way to document learning, inspire confidence, and guide better teaching.

 Easy examples:

-• A short story they wrote (one from the beginning, and another from the end)
+• A short story they wrote (one from the beginning, and another from the end to show progress in skill usage)

 Helpful Tip: